pequet/obsidian-enhanced-sample-plugin/README.md

 - More functions and features will be added to the enhanced-sample-plugin.
 - Modals, Ribbons, and Leaf Panels will be added.
+- Make sure that the listeners are not duplicated, and properly unregistered.
+- Debounce mechanism created and added to the Save event trigger.

 ## Publishing Your Plugin